-- a. oversee the quality and ongoing development of the academic curriculum; - b. create, review, and revise policies relating to the academic curriculum; - c. review and act on proposals for new courses (except those that would carry a common curriculum designation); - d. review and act on proposals for revisions in majors, minors, and programs; - e. evaluate the academic merit of formal proposals for the addition of new academic programs; as described in section 4.4; - f. recommend to the Faculty Senate the addition or deletion of majors, minors, and programs; - g. communicate with the appropriate faculty committees as deemed necessary; and - h. initiate whatever action is necessary to fulfill its duties and responsibilities.
+- a. oversee the quality and ongoing development of the academic curriculum; - b. create, review, and revise policies relating to the academic curriculum; - c. review and act on proposals for new courses (except those that would carry a general education curriculum designation); - d. review and act on proposals for revisions in majors, minors, and programs; - e. evaluate the academic merit of formal proposals for the addition of new academic programs; as described in section 4.4; - f. recommend to the Faculty Senate the addition or deletion of majors, minors, and programs; - g. communicate with the appropriate faculty committees as deemed necessary;